mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 Ride the long way home ~ 50-60 minutes of easy spinning.

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **90 Minutes** &nbsp; Swim: **2500m**

 Productive time in the pool though I was ~30 slower than my PR for the 750m.
-I w
+In my head, I thought I was closer, but today's effort was focused and aerobic with a strong but comfortable last 50m.

-I did restart the long ride home but bumped into Jason Ball and had a nice visit; call it 25 minutes + 15 minutes of ride time after the swim.
+During the long spin home, I bumped into Jason Ball and had a nice visit.

 <!---->
 ## THURSDAY MAR 17 🌧